cristianleonmeza/cs6301_project/README.md

 pytest -q
 ```

-## Notes for cloud deployment
+## Cloud deployment

-For a production cloud deployment, add:

-- TLS termination (HTTPS via load balancer or reverse proxy).
+- App Runner as a PaaS (Authentication)
-- Secret management for JWT key and DB credentials (not hardcoded).
+- Secret management for JWT key and DB credentials (Authorization)
-- Managed database services and network ACLs.
-- Centralized logging/monitoring and WAF/rate limiting.
+- Cloudwatch for monitoring